cooper/evented-object/README.md

 ## Example

-This example demonstrates basic EventedObject subclasses, priorities of event callbacks, as well as event objects and their methods.
+This example demonstrates basic EventedObject subclasses, priorities of event callbacks, as well as event fire objects and their methods.

 ```perl
 package Person;